 Feng Yun Polar Orbiting Satellites

 China has launched a number of polar orbiting satellites.
 These include the original FY-1 series, as well as the more recent FY-3 series.
-On board the FY-1 series satellites is an instrument called a Multi-channel Visible and Infrared Scan Radiometer (MVISR), which has 10 channels.
-Four of these channels are in the visible region of the electromagnetic spectrum, three in the near infrared, one in the short infrared and two in the long infrared.
-The spatial resolution of the instrument is 1.2 km.
 The FY-3 series is an improved generation of polar orbiting satellites with an imaging resolution of 250 m.

 Feng Yun Geostationary Satellites